Load the Package

 Simulate data

-Now, we simulate some data from a linear latent growth curve model (that is, a random intercept and random slope over time).
-The dataset will be called growth.data.
-The dataset contains five observations for each individual (X1 to X5) and one predictor P1.
-The predictor is dichotomous and predicts a (quite large) difference in mean slope.
+Now, we simulate some data from a linear latent growth curve model of educational attainment over time (that is, a random intercept and random slope over time).
+The dataset will be called growth_data.
+The dataset contains five observations for each individual (X1 to X5) and two predictors representing children’s SES (low/high) and the preschool quality.

 set.seed(23)